georust/rinex/sp3/README.md

 SP3 Precise GNSS Orbit files parser.

-SP3 is specifid by [IGS](https://igs.org/products/#orbits_clocks).
+This file format is specifid by the Internal Geographical Symposium (IGS) [right here](https://igs.org/products/#orbits_clocks).

-The parser only supports Revisions C & D at the moment and rejects revisions A & B.
+NB: only revisions C & D (latest) are supported by this library.

+## SP3 files content

+SP3 files provide satellite position vector with a high precision (+/- 1mm), which is compatible with high precision geodesy.

+Sometimes SP3 files may provide velocity vectors, satellite clock offsets or satellite clock drifts as well.

 ## Getting started

-Add "sp3" to you cargo file

 ```toml
 [dependencies]